 So, you want to build a brand guide.
 Well, before you dive in, there’s a lot to consider.
 Beyond choosing a nice logotype or strong colors for your website, you need to establish clear and consistent brand guidelines.
 Brand guidelines set out best practices for how your company communicates visually and in writing.

 Ideally, these brand guidelines will be presented in what’s called a brand book — which should lay out your company’s mission statement, personality, visual identity, and more.
 A brand book can be an important resource, both internally and for external partners and stakeholders.
+If you want to communicate your worth and value as a brand to potential customers (and show them why do brands have fixed pricing), a great brand guide is well worth investing in.

 Here at Wrike, we recently updated our brand guidelines as part of a corporate rebranding and we used our own platform to get the job done.
 At the end of June, we unveiled Wrike Reimagined — a corporate rebrand that has been many months in the making.
 Along with that brand refresh, our Marketing department launched a 109-page brand book explaining our vision, brand personality, and visual identity.